GPSBabel can read a file on startup to set defaults for options. All module and filter options may be set this way.

 Common format settings.

-Any option from any of the formats listed here will be used by GPSBabel unless explictly provided on the command line.
+Any option from any of the formats listed here will be used by GPSBabel unless explicitly provided on the command line.

 Common filter settings.